SUSE/salt-formulas/liberate-formula/README.md

   - Then in the new Activation Key, add the following content:
     - `Description`: with some text describing the activation key
     - `Key`: With the identifier for the key, for example `sll9-default` for your EL9 systems
-      - Note: Keys will have a nimeric prefix depending on the organization, so that there are unique
+      - Note: Keys will have a numeric prefix depending on the organization, so that they are unique
     - `Usage`: Leave blank
     - `Base Channel`: Select one base channel.
 Depending on your EL version the base channel will be:
         - EL7: `RHEL x86_64 Server 7`